ARMmbed/mbed-os-example-ble/BLE_URIBeacon/readme.md

 to your target hardware, and reset the device.
 You should have an active beacon detectable by BLE scanners (e.g. a smartphone).

-You'll find [links](https://github.com/google/uribeacon/tree/uribeacon-final#contents) on Google's project page to client apps to test URIBeacon.
+This may or may not be useful, but you'll find [links](https://github.com/google/uribeacon/tree/uribeacon-final#contents) on Google's project page to client apps to test URIBeacon.
 Here's a link that should get you an [Android App](https://github.com/google/uribeacon/releases/tag/v1.2); please browse to `uribeacon-sample-release.apk`.
+But you should begin with the links to android apps mentioned above.

-*Please note that the URIBeacon spec. requires the URIBeacon app to remain in config mode for the first 60 seconds before switching to being a beacon.*
+**Please note that the URIBeacon spec. requires the URIBeacon app to remain in config mode for the first 60 seconds before switching to being a beacon.**